cosmos/gaia/docs/installation.md

 :::

 ::: warning
-Older releases up to 0.34.x are available from the [Cosmos SDK releases page](https://github.com/cosmos/cosmos-sdk/releases).
+Older releases of the Cosmos SDK up to 0.34.x are available on the [Gaia releases page](https://github.com/cosmos/cosmos-sdk/releases).
 :::